PierreQuentel/bihan/README.md

 A class serves a GET request to the url by its method `get()`, a POST request by its method `post()`, etc.

-For instance, if a registered module defines includes:
+For instance, if a registered module includes:

 ```python
 function menu(dialog):